They say…

 L'interieur de la cave à bulles, Paris.

-And then there’s the fact that Paris, while a great place to buy fine cheese, wine, baked goods, chocolate and much else besides, still does an abysmal job of showcasing French beer, with the few self-proclaimed specialist beer pubs majoring on well-known Belgian imports at staggeringly inflated prices.
+And then there’s the fact that Paris, while a great place to buy fine cheese, wine, baked goods, chocolate and much else besides, still does an abysmal job of showcasing French beer, with the few self-proclaimed specialist beer majoring on well-known Belgian imports at staggeringly inflated prices.

 Les prix des bières françaises